pisv/gethandly.wiki-playground/Step-Four.md

 the version of a model element at the time the builder was created and the current version of the element.
 It performs this operation by locally caching the contents of the element when the builder is created.
-When the method `buildDelta` is called, it creates a delta over the cached contents and the new contents.
+When the method `buildDelta()` is called, it creates a delta over the cached contents and the new contents.

-Launch the runtime workbench again and repeat the test.
-The new variable will now be shown instantly in the **Foo Navigator**.
+Launch the runtime workbench and repeat the test.
+Declare a new variable and it will now be shown instantly in the **Foo Navigator**.
 Great, now close the editor without saving changes.
-The new variable still shows up.
+The new variable will still be displayed in the view.
 Not good!

-To fix it, we need to fire events about switching the Foo file to/from working copy mode.
-To do that, we will extend the `SourceFile`'s method `workingCopyChanged`:
+To fix it, we need to fire events about switching a Foo file to/from the working copy mode.
+To do that, we will extend the `SourceFile`'s method `workingCopyChanged()`:

 ```java